 IP Australia, the governing body for intellectual property in Australia, provides a patent search tool on their website.
 Known as AusPat, this tool will search for both types of Australian patents without any additional steps being taken. Â

-Designed to search using several other criteria, you can be assured that no matter the type of patent you apply for or the type you are searching for, it can be found in this database.
+Designed to search using several other criteria, you can be assured that no matter the type of patent you apply for or the type you are searching for in Australia, it can be found in this database.
+Searching can be tricky though and if you need certainty in your results you should have a patent attorney perform a search for you.

 Â